stevemolloy/website_for_qoo/README.md

 # website_for_qoo
-A proposed website for Qoonet
+A proposed website for QooNet